 It’s Jobee from Nutrition Breakthroughs.
-If you or someone you care about experiences stress or insomnia over the holidays, then these healthy tips will come in handy.
+If you or someone you care about experiences holiday stress or insomnia during the holiday times, then these healthy tips will come in handy.

 This health news is provided by Nutrition Breakthroughs, maker of the effective natural sleep aid Sleep Minerals II _______________________________